 The successful candidate will be a leader with a robust international research portfolio and reputation, a proven track record of securing and maintaining US-government funded (e.g., NIH, CDC, USAID) grants, demonstrable experience of successful mentoring, and a vision for academic leadership.
 In collaboration with an experienced faculty and staff management team, the Director oversees all research, education, and service activities and executive-level strategy of VIGH.
 The Director, with other senior faculty, will provide mentorship to junior faculty, post-doctoral scholars and graduate students.

 Reflecting the broad interdisciplinary nature of global health, the Director will leverage the existing global health initiatives across the Vanderbilt campus to build cooperative partnerships with departments in a wide range of colleges, as well as collaborative partnerships with universities, non-governmental organizations, governments, and policymakers around the world.

 VIGH was created in July 2005 and has had a single Director since that time.
 The 15 core faculty members hold academic appointments in Medicine, Pediatrics, Health Policy, Biostatistics and Biomedical Informatics.
 An additional 81 VIGH affiliated faculty members have appointments in many VUMC departments, as well as all ten schools in the university, engaging the Institute in a wide variety of ways.
-The mission and activities of the Institute are found at: https://wp0.vanderbilt.edu/globalhealth.
+Visit the VIGH website to learn more about its mission and activities.

 We value innovative “wrap-around” community and economic development programs in our project locations, and robust educational and training opportunities for Vanderbilt students, trainees and global partners.
 These robust programs all share a goal of implementing holistic, community-wide approaches to improving health and well-being of people around the world, especially in LMICs and among foreign-born persons in the US.